pnnl/NWHypergraph/README.md

 ## Running code in NWHy

-NWHy uses command-line interface description language [DOCOPT](http://docopt.org/) to define the interface of our command-line apps.
+NWHy uses command-line interface description language [DOCOPT](http://docopt.org/) to define the interface of our command-line applications and tools.

 A typical interface of the binary looks like this:
 ```